-Instructor: Office: Phone: E-mail: Office Hours: Department: Professor Gregory Howes 505 Van Allen Hall (319)335-1221 gregory-howes@uiowa.edu 9:15-10:15am T, 1:00-3:00pm W, or by appointment Physics & Astronomy, 203 Van Allen Hall, Prof. Fred Skiff, Chair Catalog Description: Functions of complex variables, integration methods, linear vector spaces, tensors, matrix algebra.
-Lectures: Tuesday and Thursday, 8:00-9:15am 618 Van Allen Hall Required Textbook: Arfken, Weber, & Harris, Mathematical Methods for Physicists, 7th edition Recommended Reference: Spiegel, Lipschutz, & Liu, Schaum's Outlines: Mathematical Handbook of Formulas and Tables, 4th edition Web Page: http://newton.physics.uiowa.edu/~ghowes/teach/phys4761/index.html Exams Two Midterm Exams: Tentatively on Thursday, Oct 8 and Thursday, Nov 19 Final Exam: To be announced by Registrar in mid-September Grading: Homework: 20% Two Midterm Exams: 20% each Final Exam: 40% Homework: Homework will be assigned weekly, due on Thursday mornings at the beginning of lecture.
+PHYS:4761 Mathematical Methods of Physics I Fall 2016 Instructor:Professor Gregory HowesOffice:505 Van Allen HallPhone:(319)335-1221 E-mail: gregory-howes@uiowa.edu Office Hours: 1:00-2:00pm W, 10:00am-12:00pm Th, or by appointment Department: Physics & Astronomy, 203 Van Allen Hall, Prof. Fred Skiff, Chair Catalog Description: Functions of complex variables, integration methods, linear vector spaces, tensors, matrix algebra.

+Lectures: Wednesday and Friday, 2:00-3:15pm 618 Van Allen Hall Required Textbook: Arfken, Weber, & Harris, Mathematical Methods for Physicists, 7th edition Recommended Reference: Spiegel, Lipschutz, & Liu, Schaum's Outlines: Mathematical Handbook of Formulas and Tables, 4th edition Web Page: http://newton.physics.uiowa.edu/~ghowes/teach/phys4761/index.html Exams Two Midterm Exams: Tentatively on Friday, Oct 7 and Friday, Nov 18 Final Exam: To be announced by Registrar in mid-September Grading: Homework: 20% Two Midterm Exams: 20% each Final Exam: 40% Homework: Homework will be assigned weekly, due on Friday mornings at the beginning of lecture.
 Late homework will not be accepted.
 Working through the homework problems is a critical step in learning the course material.
 You are encouraged to work together in groups on the homework, but each student must write his or her own solutions; you may discuss how to solve the problem together, but you may not copy another student's solution.
 Symbolic Solvers: The only way to learn to use advanced mathematical methods is to actually apply them yourself.
 Thus, you are not allowed to use symbolic solvers (Mathematica, Maple, etc.) to do your homework.
 You may check your answers with this software, if you wish, but the homework that you submit must have the solutions written out by hand to demonstrate that you actually solved problem yourself, otherwise you will get at most half credit for that problem.
-Topics: I hope to cover Chapters 1-10 of Arfken, Weber, & Harris in PHYS:4761.